Cyprus–Czech Republic relations

-Cyprus-Czech Republic relations are the bilateral relations between Cyprus and the Czech Republic.
+Cyprus–Czech Republic relations are the bilateral relations between Cyprus and the Czech Republic.
 Cyprus has an embassy in Prague.
 The Czech Republic has an embassy in Nicosia.
 Both countries are full members of the European Union and the Council of Europe.

 The two countries joined the European Union in 2004.

 High level visits

 President of the House of Representatives of Cyprus Demetris Christofias made an official visit to Czech Republic in 2007.

-European Union

-Both countries became members of the European Union in 2004.